 The high season for tourism is also from around mid-December to mid-April, so it coincides with the sunniest and driest (yet not the hottest) weather in Barbados, as well the summer in the Northern Hemisphere.

 The wet season in Barbados also brings with it the Caribbean hurricane season.
-The rain generally comes in quick bursts of showers, and longer rainfall tends to settle in over the night and early hours of the morning.
-Never fear, it’s actually generally a welcome relief from the hot and humid weather that is typical for that time of year.
+The rain comes in quick bursts of showers, and more widespread rainfall tends to settle in over the night and early hours of the morning.
+Never fear, it’s generally a welcome relief from the hot and humid weather that is typical for that time of year.

 The hurricane/wet season begins in June and runs until November, the ‘summer’ months for the island.
 It is worth noting that September and October tend to be the most humid months in Barbados, also when there is the highest risk of hurricanes.